Michigan Living Trust and Trust Administration

 Trusts can be used for many different estate planning purposes.
 Steiger Tax Law can review your goals and draft an appropriate trust with asset protection, probate avoidance and tax avoidance in mind.
-Below is an overview of different trusts, their purpose and considerations.
-Key terms to consider include revocable and irrevocable.
+Below is an overview of different trusts, Michigan trust law, the purpose of a trust and important considerations.

 Estate planning using a trust or trusts should consider the need for creditor protection, the protection of potential spendthrift beneficiaries, the distribution of assets in the context of blended families, the ability of beneficiaries to effectively manage businesses, disability planning, and the need to retain control of assets.
 Trust administration can be expensive and should be carefully considered as part of an overall plan to manage and preserve wealth for spouses, children and future generations.

 One of the most common estate planning trusts is the revocable grantor trust commonly referred to as a "living trust" or Michigan revocable living trust.
 The settlor, or owner of the trust, typically has complete control over this type of trust during the settlor's lifetime.
 The settlor may revoke the trust while alive and change the trust terms without court supervision.

 Assets transferred to a living trust are not subject to probate.
 These assets will not be made public in a probate court record but will be managed by the trust's trustee subject to the terms of the trust.